DHRI-Curriculum/intro-python-workshop/lessons.md

     print(f"The square of {num} is {num * num}")
 ```

+## Evaluation

+What are different ways for describing what a `for loop` can do?
+Select all that apply.
+- for each item in a list, multiply it against itself.*
+- print the contents of a list.*
+- add a new item to a list.
+- loop through characters in a string.

 # Conditionals

 Conditionals allow programs to change their behavior based on whether some statement is true or false.
 Let's try this out by writing a script that will give different outputs (consisting of book titles) based on the specified field of study: